 Unofficial Transcript: this is available on APR.

 Civic Engagement Vision Statement: a brief essay (250 words) that describes your Civic Engagement Vision.
 Your statement should speak to the population you are interested in working with and how you would enhance the current programming.
 Please be sure to provide specific examples and describe how you will implement such ideas.
-Also, speak to how you will balance your academic and personal commitments to fulfill 20 service hours, three reflection meetings as well as CCE sponsored events (such as Shawna's Walk for Wishes, Recruitment for future CCE Applicants at Student Organization Fair and Kick It Event) which is required per semester as part of the housing commitment.
+Also, speak to how you will balance your academic and personal commitments to fulfill 20 service hours and three reflection meetings which are required per semester as part of the housing commitment.

 Interviews will be conducted the week of March 7 - 11